 Reverse Pulse Voltammetry1

 The pulse scheme for reverse pulse voltammetry is very similar to normal pulse voltammetry.
-The difference relates to the potential outside the pulse, and the direction the pulse is applied.
-While in normal pulse voltammetry, the potential outside the pulse is such that no electron transfer occurs, in reverse pulse voltammetry, it is designed such that current is at its maximum.
-In addition, in reverse pulse voltammetry, the applied pulse reduces the current flow, not increases it like in normal pulse voltammetry.
+However, in reverse pulse voltammetry, the pulse aims to reduce potential of the system, whereas in normal pulse voltammetry, the pulse increases the potential experienced by an electrode.
+While in normal pulse voltammetry, the rest potential drives no electron transfer, in reverse pulse voltammetry, the initial set-up is designed such that current is at its maximum outside of pulse exposure.

 Differential Pulse Voltammetry1

-The principle purpose of differential pulse voltammetry is to increase the sensitivity of normal pulse voltammetry.
+Differential pulse voltammetry offers increased sensitivity compared to normal pulse voltammetry.
 The differences between it and pulse voltammetry are:

 • The pulse height is maintained at between 10-100 mV above the base potential

-In addition, two currents are recorded, one before the pulse and one just before the end of the pulse (where the mercury drop is dislodged).
+In addition, two currents are recorded, one before the pulse and one just before the end of the pulse.
 The difference (δi) between the two recorded currents is plotted verses the base potential.
 Normally the rest period is 0.5 - 4 s, and the pulse width is approximately 50 ms.

 The results differ substantially from reverse pulse voltammetry and normal pulse voltammetry, and have a peak as opposed to a monotonic increase.
 The initial base potential can be interpreted as making a new apparent bulk concentration, different from what exists before.
 As the pulse height is decreased, the result tends towards the differential of the result of normal pulse voltammetry, giving a qualitative view of the results.